 Having enough fuel to keep warm and cook food in an emergency is an often overlooked area of preparedness.
-One way to preserve fuel is to use an insulated cooker like the Wonderbox.
-The Wonderbox was developed in the 1960′s by Anna Pearse, a South African philanthropist, for use in third world countries.
-It has been used for several years through her charity Compassion.
-In 1977, Women for Peace became the umbrella for the establishment of the Wonderbox project.
+One way to preserve fuel is to use an insulated cooker like the Wonder Oven (also known as a Wonderbox).
+The Wonderbox was developed in the 1960’s by Anna Pearse, a South African philanthropist, for use in third world countries.
 So there’s your history lesson for today.

-The insulated cooking box works kind of like a thermos.
+The Wonder Oven works kind of like a thermos.
 You put hot food in it and it continues to cook because of the insulating factor of the box.
-I’ll do another post on cooking in the box.
-For today, we’re just building it.
+I’ll do another post on cooking in the Wonder Oven (scroll to the bottom for the link to it!).
+For today, we’re just going to make one.

 The pattern I have is an adaptation of the original Wonderbox pattern by our local Extension Agent Christine Jensen.
 Here’s the pattern (click on it to enlarge):

-To make an insulated cooker, you’ll need about 3 yards of standard 45″ wide 100% cotton fabric and polystyrene beads like found in a beanbag.
+To make a Wonder Oven, you’ll need about 3 yards of standard 45″ wide 100% cotton fabric and polystyrene beads like found in a beanbag.
 For the beads you can check with your craft store to see if they can order them bulk or just buy a beanbag and open it up and use the beads in it.
+Read more on choosing a filler for your Wonder Oven here.
 One standard adult bean bag fills two insulated cooking boxes plus a little extra.
-I found a beanbag at a yardsale that was nice and clean, so picked that up cheap.
+For this Wonder Oven, I found a beanbag at a yardsale that was nice and clean, so picked that up cheap.
 You would want to be careful buying used as you don’t want smoking or pet odors coming out when you cook your food–ick!
 You can use any fabric as long as it is 100% cotton.
 An old sheet, denim, etc. would all work.
 I got some cute fabric because I’m making mine as a gift for a friend who has a music preschool.
 I also thought that in a stressful situation, cute fabric might be a little pick-me-up.

 I ironed my fabric to make it easier to work with, then laid out my pattern on it.
 I originally laid it out like this, thinking I would just cut two of each piece on each side and have a strip of fabric left over in the middle, but when I got these two pieces on it and doubled the fabric back over the top to see if I’d have enough, it came out a little short, so my 3 yards wouldn’t quite make the box if I cut it out like this.